dhodgson615/TeX-Formatter/README.md

 ## Functionality

-The script performs the indentation in five distinct passes:

-1.  **Environment Indentation:** Handles LaTeX environments defined by `\begin{...}` and `\end{...}`.
-It increases the indentation level when a `\begin` command is encountered and decreases it upon seeing an `\end`.
+The script organizes indentation in five progressive stages, each corresponding to a different structural element in a LaTeX document.
+It begins with environments such as those defined by `\begin{...}` and `\end{...}`.
+When the script encounters a `\begin`, the indentation level increases, and it decreases again at the matching `\end`.

-2.  **Chapter Indentation:** Indents the content within `\chapter` commands.
-It increases the indentation level for lines following a `\chapter` until another chapter, section, or the end of the document is found.

-3.  **Section Indentation:** Similarly, indents the content within `\section` commands.
-Indentation increases until another chapter, section, or the end of the document is encountered.

-4.  **Subsection Indentation:** Handles indentation for content within `\subsection` commands.
-The indentation continues until a chapter, section, subsection, or the end of the document is found.

-5.  **Subsubsection Indentation:** Applies indentation to content within `\subsubsection` commands, stopping when a chapter, section, subsection, subsubsection, or the end of the document is reached.
+Chapters are handled next.
+Whenever a `\chapter` command appears, the lines that follow are indented more deeply, and that indentation continues until another structural command such as a new chapter or section appears, or until the document ends.
+Sections work the same way, introducing indentation that lasts until another major marker is found.

+The pattern continues with subsections.
+After a `\subsection` command, the script applies indentation until a new chapter, section, or subsection is reached, or until the document closes.
+Finally, the smallest recognized unit is the subsubsection.
+Content beneath a `\subsubsection` line is indented until the script encounters another chapter, section, subsection, or subsubsection, at which point the indentation level resets.

+In effect, each level of document structure deepens the indentation, and the script adjusts automatically as the text rises back out of those nested structures. adjusts automatically as the text rises back out of those nested structures.

 ## Installation